 All E&IT purchases are subject to Section 508.
 Cardholders must support the intent of Section 508 to the maximum extent possible.
 Decisions not to comply with Section 508 could mean risking the possibility of a civil action involving NIH.
-For additional policy information, cardholders must refer to the HHS Purchase Card Guide 6.0 and the NIH guidance
+For additional policy information, cardholders must refer to the HHS Purchase Card Guide 6.0 and the NIH 508 guidance.

 The Buy Accessible Wizard is a web-based application that helps federal buyers quickly and easily identify the Section 508 standards and requirements related to their purchases.
-The Wizard is available at www.buyaccessible.gov.
-More information on Section 508 can be found at: http://www.section508.gov/.
+More Section 508 information.